kunstler/ForestAvalanche/README.md

  * Unzip "chelsa_climatologies.zip".
  * The folder `AlpesPyr` contains CLPA shapes.
  * The folder `chelsa_climatologies` contains data used to unclude environnemental conditions in our generalised linear models.
- * The folder `clim_temp` contains data used to unclude environnemental conditions in our generalised linear models.
+ * The folder `clim_temp` contains data used to include environnemental conditions in our generalised linear models.
  * The folder `France_Entiere` contains Modèle Numerique de Terrain (MNT) at France scale
  * The folder `IFN_ALL` contains IFN data used for cycles 2 3 and 4.
  * The folder `merged` contains shapes assigning each IFN plot to a CLPA category of cycle 4.